 Step 14: Transparent Cover for LEDs

-Hot glue the clear plastic sheet to the book.
-You will be using invisible tape as the diffuser so we will need the plastic sheet to support it.
+Hot glue the transparent plastic sheet to the book.
+You will be using invisible tape as the diffuser, so we will need the plastic sheet to support it.

 Step 15: Invisible Tape As a Light Diffuser